bbilly1/yt-playlist-to-album/README.md

 This uses the free [musicbrainz.org](https://musicbrainz.org) API to validate and gather metadata information.

 When in doubt, you'll get prompted to manually enter the `Artist` name, the playlist title will become the Album, track title will be the video title, cover art will be the video thumbnail of the first video in the playlist.

+If there is no match on [musicbrainz.org](https://musicbrainz.org), the data from YT will be taken as is without trying to identify the tracks.